arnepeine/consumabot/README.md

 Arne Peine

-Attributions: This software is part of my Master's Thesis
+Attributions: This software is part of my Master's Thesis for the Master of Health Business Administration

 # Step 1: The hardware setup
 Get the required hardware: